-43.7 Economic capital
+43.6 Economic capital

-The economic capital requirements for Momentum Group Limited is based on internal capital projection models (using stochastic modelling techniques).
-The strategic operating subsidiaries of Momentum hold sufficient capital as required for the particular business operations.
+The economic capital requirement for MMI Group Limited is based on an internal capital projection model (using stochastic modelling techniques).
+The strategic operating subsidiaries of the company hold sufficient capital as required for the particular business operations.
 The capital allocation therefore reflects the economic capital requirement of the particular subsidiary and satisfies the risk appetite as approved by the relevant boards of directors.
 The intention is for the economic capital requirement to represent a long-term view (i.e. to look through the economic cycle).

 Given the current uncertain impact of SAM on future capital requirements and capital management, the company deems it prudent at this stage to keep a capital buffer.
 The company also has a number of strategic initiatives that it pursues which would require capital.
-Based on future capital projections however, the company is comfortable that the current level of the capital buffer should be sufficient to meet future strategic requirements and the potential impact of SAM.
+Based on future capital projections however, the company is comfortable that the current level of the capital buffer should be sufficient to meet future strategic requirements.

-43.8 Credit risk
+43.7 Credit risk

-On 28 March 2012, Fitch reviewed the credit ratings of Momentum Group Limited.
-The National Insurer Financial Strength ("IFS") rating of the company was affirmed at 'AA(zaf)'.
-The company was assigned a Stable Outlook.
-The affirmation is based on the company's strong capital position, well established domestic franchise and strong and diversified distribution network.
+On 13 August 2013, Fitch reviewed the credit ratings of the company.
+The National Insurer Financial Strength rating was affirmed at 'AA(zaf)'.
+The outlook is Positive.
+The affirmations of the rating reflect the company's solid performance, strong capital position, well established domestic franchise and strong and diversified distribution network.
+The Positive Outlooks reflect the improved profitability achieved since the merger between Momentum and Metropolitan on 1 December 2010, the recurring cost savings already realised and the fact that the group is on track to meet its synergy target of recurring cost savings of R500m per annum by June 2014.